- About Us

 Currently, there is no evidence that shows that there are more safety incidences with employees who are Deaf and hard of hearing than with their hearing colleagues.

 - A study by the DuPont Company showed that workers with disabilities performed significantly higher than their counterparts without disabilities in the area of safety.
-These studies included people in professional, technical, managerial, operational, labor, clerical, and service areas.
+These studies included people in professional, technical, managerial, operational, labour, clerical, and service areas.
 It evaluated individuals with orthopedic, vision, heart, health, and hearing disabilities.

 - People with disabilities are very often likely to pay more attention to safety, less likely to be risk takers and more likely to follow policy.